Heterogeneity Analysis with Heterogeneous Treatments: Literature

-The dimension-invariance of the decomposition also translates immediately to more dimension-robust power properties over using conventional $\ell_p$ based tests for specific null hypotheses.
-In particular, as a by-product of our decomposition, one can test \textit{necessary} conditions for effect homogeneity instead of a direct null.
-Testing effect homogeneity in our growing effective treatment setup induces a problem similar to but different from testing a mean vector or a difference between vectors in high dimensions.
+The dimension-invariance of the decomposition also translates immediately to more dimension-robust power properties compared to using MVTE estimates in $\ell_p$-norm based tests for homogeneity.
+In particular, our decomposition yields testable \textit{necessary} conditions for group homogeneity.
+Testing group effect homogeneity in the growing effective treatment setup induces a problem similar to but different from testing a mean vector or a difference between vectors in high dimensions.
 In iid settings, these problems have been studied extensively \cite{Zhong2011TestsDesigns,Srivastava2013AData,Steinberger2016TheRegression}.
 Our setup is most reminiscent of the slowly growing high-dimensional problem also studied in \citeA{Kock2019PowerProblems}.
 However, it is further complicated by its two-sample nature and dependence of potential outcomes across treatment versions.
 We provide approximate local power results for asymptotically pivotal tests based on $\ell_2$ and $\ell_{\infty}$ distance as well as our decomposition.
-They demonstrate the relative dimension robustness of the decomposition based test.

-Inference on treatment effects with two versions has also been analyzed by \citeA{Hasegawa2020CausalTreatment} from a randomization perspective.
+They demonstrate the relative dimension robustness of the decomposition-based test over the MVTE approach.\footnote{ Inference on treatment effects with two versions has also been analyzed by \citeA{Hasegawa2020CausalTreatment} from a randomization perspective.
 They show that, for sharp nulls of constant unit-level effects, more powerful inference can be obtained by combining two tests.
-We instead study frequentist inference with possibly many versions under group average nulls.
+We instead study frequentist inference with many versions under group average nulls.}

 Our estimation method builds on the semiparametric double/debiased machine learning framework \cite{Robins1994,Chernozhukov2018,Chernozhukov2022LocallyEstimation}.
-We provide novel debiased influence functions for all decomposition estimands.
-A key difference to \citeA{Chernozhukov2018} is that, in the setting with growing effective treatment, the nuisance parameter space expands and there is limited overlap.
+We provide all debiased influence functions for the novel decomposition estimands.
+A key technical difference to \citeA{Chernozhukov2018} is that our theory allows for an increasing dimension of the effective treatment which encompasses growing nuisance parameter spaces and limited overlap.
 This complicates inference and requires somewhat stronger, but still feasible rate conditions to control the first stage nuisance/machine learning bias.
-These requirements, however, are ameliorated by the local superefficiency properties of some of the involved frequency estimators.
+These requirements, however, are ameliorated by the local superefficiency properties of some of the involved frequency-based estimators.
+Our theory nests the results in \citeA{Chernozhukov2018} when applied to finite dimensional multi-valued treatments.